 A student’s environment can greatly affect their performance and general state of mind.
 Appropriate classroom design will set the tone for learning, boost student concentration and inspire creativity.
 From the right color choices to simple design solutions, educators can create classrooms that will inspire and motivate students to achieve better results.
-Find out how to boost student concentration with classroom design that encourages collaboration, technology and a sense of calm.
-Click To Tweet

 The outdated, static vision for classrooms are quickly becoming obsolete.
 Many classrooms themselves have been replaced with collaborative learning spaces.
 In an effort to capture the attention of increasingly distracted students, updating your classroom design is a wise first step.

 The linearly arranged classroom desks are a thing of the past.
 Modern classroom designs feature layouts that encourage collaboration and teamwork among students.
 Switching to a more flexible classroom arrangement that can be easily changed depending on students’ needs and curriculum can provide a functional yet inspiring setting.

 Pro Tip: Invest in versatile classroom furniture that can be easily rearranged depending on the activity and material being presented.